doda25-team15/operation/README.md

 ### 5. Access Kubernetes Dashboard

-!!!
-NOTE step 22 is not final yet, there is some issue with authorization into the dashboard but the dashboard is deployed.

 You can access the Kubernetes Dashboard by navigating to the following URL in your web browser:

 ```